Advanced Cardiac Imaging

 - TEE allows for the evaluation of the parts of the heart that are not well visualised with the Transthoracic Echocardiography.
 This test is especially helpful in diagnosing certain heart conditions such as mitral valve disease, left atrial appendage clots and infective endocarditis.

 CT Coronary Angiography

 CT Coronary Angiography is a non-invasive way of imaging the coronary arteries.
 It allows for the accurate assessment of blockages.
-This test involves the injection of an iodinated contrast into your body as you pass through a CT scanner.
+This test involves the injection of iodinated contrast into your body as you pass through a CT scanner.
 This contrast will help “light up” your coronary arteries, enabling the radiologist to assess for blockages.